Teju068/NodejsRESTApis/README.md

 # NodejsRESTApis

-This is Test application to demonstrate a REST apis using nodejs How to Test this Application
+	How to Test this Application

 	1. Intial set up required to run this:  Nodejs/npm
 	2. Download the full workspace on Desktop